Olog/phoebus-olog-web-client/README.md

 * Search criteria: list of logbooks, list of tags, time span, title, description, level and author.
 * Custom dialog for embedding images (from file system) into log entry body.
 * Support for URLs to show single log entry, e.g. http://my.olog.server.com/logs/1234.
 * Support for grouping log entries through a "reply" button.
+See also Backlog.

 Backlog:
+* Tree view for search results, needed for grouped log entries (as in Phoebus client).
 * Properties editor.
 * Localization.
 * Adaptations for small screens.